 Wherever possible, students are matched with a mentor who works in a similar field of study, with similar interests, and in a similar location.
 Depending upon the level of student interest, sometimes we are not able to match all registered mentors with a student, however, all efforts are made to do so.

-For further information on the Career Mentoring Program or to register your interest, please contact the Employment Services Liaison Officer.
+For further information on the Career Mentoring Program or to register your interest, please contact Student Services.